 One of my favorite places in the world!
-If you’re in Italy, Germany, or Austria, or, let’s face it, pretty much anywhere in Europe, it is 1,000,000 times worth the trip to hike through the Rosengarten.
+If you find yourself in Italy, Germany, or Austria, or, let’s face it, pretty much anywhere in Europe, it is 1,000,000 times worth the trip to hike through the Rosengarten.
 An extraordinarily unique range in the Alps, the Dolomites are other-worldly with their vast array of landscapes and vegetation.
 Within a four day span, I felt like we trekked from Italy to Switzerland, then on to Mars and Ireland.
+So much variation in one location!

 The 280 million year old peaks sometimes resemble ridges on a stegosaurs.
 Crazy to contemplate: during the First World War, Italians and Austro-Hungarians fought in the Dolomites.
 Men with weapons, laying mines, digging trenches, carving out tunnels–intense fighting for their lives, in the midst of this craggy, unforgiving, intensely beautiful range.